fuzzylabs/matcha/DEVELOPMENT.md

 pre-commit install
 ```

-> The pre-commit checks will run on the changed files after commiting files using `git commit` command automatically.
+> The pre-commit checks will run automatically on the changed files after commiting files using `git commit` command.

 Optionally, to run the hooks against all of the files, run the following command.